Terrell Hutchins (L) and Dean Michael A. Simons (R)

 Each year, the NYIPLA selects one law school to receive this $10,000 scholarship.
 The law school then awards it to one student on the IP faculty’s recommendation and based on the following criteria:

-This marks the fifth consecutive year that a St. John’s Law student has won the award, and Hutchins is thrilled to be the 2018 recipient.
+This marks the seventh consecutive year that a St. John’s Law student has won the award, and Hutchins is thrilled to be the 2018 recipient.

 Growing up in South Philadelphia, law school wasn’t on his radar.
 But science was, and he started out as a Forensic Biology major in college.
 A couple of years in, though, Hutchins realized that he wasn’t on quite the right path.
 “I pursued science initially because I fell in love with the research, the analysis, and the skills used to unpack and understand complexities,” he says.
 “I wanted a career that was intellectually stimulating and challenging and, through lots of research and conversations, I discovered that my science background was relevant to different areas of the law, including Intellectual Property.
 So I changed my major to get a feel for the study of policy and law and started thinking seriously about law school.”